calmh/node-snmp-native/README.md

 ### getSubtree(options, callback)

 Perform repeated GetNextRequests to fetch all values in the specified tree.
+Options:

+ - *oid*: The OID to get.
+Example: `[1, 3, 6, 1, 4, 1, 1, 2, 3, 4]`

-`getSubtree` takes an option object that needs at least the `oid` property set.
-Other properties are inherited from the `Session` defaults if missing.
-Will call the specified `callback` with an `error` object (`null` on success) and the varbind that was received.
+Will call the specified `callback` with an `error` object (`null` on success) and the list of varbinds that was fetched.

     session.getSubtree({ oid: [1, 3, 6, 1, 4, 1, 42] }, function (error, varbinds) {
         if (error) {